Rolands-Laucis/Socio/Documentation.md

 ## Example code snippets

 Interesting note: The snippets marked for browser use cannot be run on Node.js, however, can be run on the Deno JS backend runtime.
 Though, im not sure if the rest of the socio lib is Deno friendly.
+The "ws" lib Socio uses for the backend might not be compatible with Deno.

 ### Setup of ``SocioServer``